 The Swindell surname almost certainly originated near Stockport, England (Swindelves) and from there spread out ('ramified') across England and from there to the United States of America and the Commonwealth.
 In the USA European emigrants and slaves of African origin have contributed other origins to the name.
 More ...

 My researches have shown that the spelling of the name prior to the middle of the 19th century is almost entirely a matter of local expectation and the preference of the parish clerk.

-For convenience I use 'Swindell' to refer to all the variations listed above - unless I specifically use another variation.
+For convenience I use 'Swindell' to refer to all the variants listed above - unless I specifically use another variant.

 I have researched the surname in England for more than 20 years, including many, many individuals not known to be related to myself.
 In 2013 I decided to register my interest in the Swindell Surname with the Guild of One Name Studies.